biscuit-auth/biscuit/SPECIFICATIONS.md

 Each block can provide facts either from its facts list, or generate them with its rules list.
-The authority block can contain facts marked with the `#authority` symbol as first id, and rules that generate facts marked with the `#authority` symbol.

 ### Symbol table